 Healthcare – Register with a General Practitioner (GP) if you qualify for NHS under your visa.
 Even if you go the private healthcare route, I believe you still need to register with a GP (or at least one of the private care websites I visited mentioned that).
-The thing that’s a bummer is in Scotland you can only register with GPs that serve the area you live in.
-I really like my GP but if we happen to move a few streets over I may have to find a new one.
-Oh, and if you’re searching for a GP but are only finding “surgeries,” remember that over here a surgery is just a doctor’s office… yeah, this one got me at first.
+The bummer is if you find a GP you really like, which I did, you may lose them if you move.
+We had moved not even a mile away from our first flat and were no longer in the service area of my beloved GP.
+Oh, and if you’re searching for a GP but are only finding “surgeries,” remember that in Scotland a surgery is just a doctor’s office… yeah, this one got me at first.

 More info on registering with a GP:

 Telephone Preference Service – This link is similar to the “Do not call” service in the US.
 Once you get your phone number I’d recommend registering it with this company.
 You’ll still get scammer calls on occasion (a lot from Leeds) but this should stop legit solicitation calls.